Jodey Hinze, JD

 J. Daryl Hinze, "The Tao of Emotional Intelligence: Lewis's argument for objectively 'just sentiments' and its application to organizational ethics."
 Presented at the HBU Philosophy Conference: “Looking Along the Beam: Philosophical and Theological Themes in the Inklings," March 2013.

 J. Daryl Hinze, “Good Dirt: An Aporetical Interpretation of ‘Corporate Moral Agency’.”

 Presented at the HBU Philosophy Conference: “Divine and Human Action: Agency and Action in Philosophy and Theology,” March 2012.

 J. Daryl Hinze, “Watch your language: a short response to Dr. Ben Mitchell’s ‘Rights of Conscious and the Rape of the Soul.”
 Presented at the HBU Bioethics Conference: “Health Care in a Secular Culture,” April 2011.

 Keith Fletcher and J. Daryl Hinze “Church and Religious Liability,” Presented at a State Bar of Texas Continuing Legal Education Seminar in October 2009.

-He is a Sam Walton Fellow and advisor for SIFE at HBU and the Pre-Law Advisor to the University.
+He was a Sam Walton Fellow and advisor for SIFE at HBU and is currently the Pre-Law Advisor to the University.
 He also serves on the Bioethics Committee at Memorial Herman Southwest.